Efficient quantification on large-scale networks: Introduction

 To satisfy these \textit{desiderata} we propose XNQ, a model that integrates the representational capabilities of randomized recursive Graph Neural Networks with a powerful Expectation-Maximization approach for quantification.
 XNQ is purposely designed to be resource-efficient, scalable, and resilient to heterophily.
 Through a comprehensive experimental evaluation, we show that XNQ significantly outperforms the best methods proposed so far for NQ, setting a new state of the art.
 Additionally, we validate our design through extensive ablation studies, showing that XNQ achieves the best trade-off in terms of performance and computational efficiency.

 The paper is organized as follows.
-After discussing background concepts (Sec.~\ref{sec:background}) and describing related work (Sec.~\ref{sec:related-work}), in Sec.~\ref{sec:method} we move to detail the proposed method.
-In Sec.~\ref{sec:experiments}, XNQ is compared against the current state-of-the-art methods on several real-world graphs, with an in-depth ablation study and efficiency analysis.
-Finally, Sec.~\ref{sec:conclusions} draws conclusions and points out avenues for future research.
+After discussing background concepts (Section~\ref{sec:background}) and describing related work (Section~\ref{sec:related-work}), in Section~\ref{sec:method} we move to detail the proposed method.
+In Section~\ref{sec:experiments}, XNQ is compared against the current state-of-the-art methods on several real-world graphs, with an in-depth ablation study and efficiency analysis.
+Finally, Section~\ref{sec:conclusions} draws conclusions and points out avenues for future research.